-Covered Health Care Service The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Services; Physician's Office Services - Sickness and Injury; Surgery - Outpatient; Prosthetic Devices; and/or Reconstructive Procedures in this Schedule of Benefits and in the Outpatient Prescription Drug Plan.
-Services; Physician's Office Services - Sickness and Injury; Surgery - Outpatient; Prosthetic Devices; and/or Reconstructive Procedures in this Schedule of Benefits and in the Outpatient Prescription Drug Plan.
-Habilitative Services S Prior Author ization Requirement business days before you do not obtain pri or authorization as require is reasonably possible for d, Benefits will be reduced ain prior authorization five non-scheduled admissions.
-If to 50% of Allowed Amounts. fore admission for scheduled ns or as soon as is reason Inpatient Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under Skilled Nursing Facility/Inpatient Rehabilitation Services in this Schedule of Benefits Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under Skilled Nursing Facility/Inpatient Rehabilitation Services in this Schedule of Benefits Inpatient services limited per year as follows: Limit will be the same as, and combined with, those stated under Skilled Nursing Facility/Inpatient Rehabilitation Services .
+In addition, for Out-of-Network Benefits you must contact us 24 hours before admission for scheduled admissions or as soon as is reasonably possible for non-scheduled admissions.

+Inpatient Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under Skilled Nursing Facility/Inpatient Rehabilitation Services in this Schedule of Benefits Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under Skilled Nursing Facility/Inpatient Rehabilitation Services in this Schedule of Benefits Inpatient services limited per year as follows: Limit will be the same as, and combined with, those stated under Skilled Nursing Facility/Inpatient Rehabilitation Services.
 Outpatient \$80 per visit 45% Outpatient therapies: What Is the Spinal Manipulation Physical therapy.
-Copayment or Coinsurance You \$200 per visit Occupational therapy.
-Pay?
-This May Include a Copayment, Manipulative Treatment.
-Coinsurance or Both.
+Copayment or Coinsurance You Pay?
+This May \$200 per visit Occupational therapy.
+Include a Copayment, Coinsurance or Manipulative Treatment.
+Both.
 Speech therapy.
-Down Post-cochlear implant aural therapy.
+Post-cochlear implant aural therapy.
 Cognitive therapy.
 For the above outpatient therapies: Limits will be the same as, and combined with, those stated under Rehabilitation

 Covered Health Care Service The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
 Services - Outpatient Therapy and Manipulative Treatment.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
-No Yes Hearing Aids • What Is the Copayment or Coinsurance You Pay?
+No Yes Hearing Aids What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 30% 45% Benefits are limited to a single purchase per hearing impaired ear every year.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
-Yes Yes Home Health Care I Prior Author rization Requirement n as is reasonably possibl siness days before receiving r authorization as required, unts.
+Yes Yes Home Health Care Prior Author rization Requirement n as is reasonably possibl siness days before receiving r authorization as required, unts.
 What Is the Copayment or Coinsurance You Pay?
 This May 30% 45% Limited to 60 visits per year.
 One visit equals up to four hours of skilled care services.
 Include a Copayment, Coinsurance or Both.
 This visit limit does not include any service which is billed only for the administration of intravenous infusion.
 To receive Network Benefits for the administration of intravenous infusion, you must receive services from

 Covered Health Care Service The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions? a provider the Claims Administrator identifies.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
+Yes Yes

+Hospice Care

-Yes Yes Hospice Care • Prior Author rization Requirement for an Inpatient Stay in a hospice facility or as a iness days before admission sible.
-If you do not obtain prior Allowed Amounts.
-In addition, for Out-o nust contact the Claims Ad atient Stay in a hospice fac ministrator within 24 hours of ility.
+For Out-of-Network Benefits you must obtain prior authorization five business days before admission for an Inpatient Stay in a hospice facility or as soon as is reasonably possible.
+If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Allowed Amounts.

+In addition, for Out-of-Network Benefits, you must contact the Claims Administrator within 24 hours of admission for an Inpatient Stay in a hospice facility.

 What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 30% 45% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
+Yes Yes

-Yes Yes Hospital - Inpatient Stay Prior Author rization Requirement business days before admission, or as soon as is reasonably possible for ain prior authorization five non-scheduled admissions.
-If to 50% of Allowed Amounts.
+Hospital - Inpatient Stay

+For Out-of-Network Benefits for a scheduled admission, you must obtain prior authorization five business days before admission, or as soon as is reasonably possible for non-scheduled admissions.
+If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Allowed Amounts.